Roman Harper

-Roman Harper (born December 11, 1982) is a former American football safety.
-He played college football at Alabama, and was drafted by the Saints in the second round of the 2006 NFL Draft.
+Roman Harper (born December 11, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the New Orleans Saints in the second round of the 2006 NFL draft.
 In 2009, Harper earned his first Pro Bowl invitation (first team) and helped lead the Saints to Super Bowl XLIV.
-The following year, 2010, he was again selected as a first team All-Pro.
+The following year, 2010, he was again selected to the Pro Bowl.
 In 2015, he helped lead the Carolina Panthers to Super Bowl 50.

 Early life

 Harper went to high school in Prattville, Alabama, where he was an outstanding safety and returner for Prattville High School.
-He played Quarterback his senior season and led the Lions to a 9-1 regular season finish.
-Harper was a first Team All State performer and was also selected to the Alabama-Mississippi.
+He played Quarterback his senior season and led the Lions to a 9–1 regular season finish.
+Harper was a first Team All State performer and was also selected to the Alabama-Mississippi All-Star Game.

 College career

 Harper attended the University of Alabama, and played for the Alabama Crimson Tide football team.
-He was a four-year letterman and a three-year starter and finished his college football career with 302 tackles, 5 interceptions, 5 forced fumbles, 4 fumble recoveries, and 3.5 sacks.
+He was a four-year letterman and a three-year starter at safety and finished his college football career with 302 tackles, 5 interceptions, 5 forced fumbles, 4 fumble recoveries, and 3.5 sacks.
 As a sophomore, he totaled 114 tackles (second most on the team) and also had an interception and a fumble recovery.
 As a junior, he was a second team All-Southeastern Conference selection.
 As a senior, he was a first team All-Southeastern Conference selection.

 Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-The New Orleans Saints selected Harper in the second round (43rd overall) of the 2006 NFL Draft.
+The New Orleans Saints selected Harper in the second round (43rd overall) of the 2006 NFL draft.
 Harper was the sixth safety drafted in 2006.

 On July 27, 2006, the New Orleans Saints signed Harper to a four-year, $3.55 million contract that included a signing bonus of $880,000.
 Throughout training camp, Harper competed to be the starting strong safety against veteran Omar Stoutmire.
 Head coach Sean Payton named Harper and Josh Bullocks the starting safety duo to begin the regular season.

 Harper started five games in 2006 but was put on injured reserve on October 10.
 He started 16 games in 2007 and 15 games in 2008.
 In 2009, Harper earned his first Pro Bowl berth and helped lead the Saints to their first Super Bowl win in franchise history.
-In Super Bowl XLIV, he led the Saints with 8 tackles and defeated the Indianapolis Colts 31-17.
+In Super Bowl XLIV, he led the Saints with 8 tackles and defeated the Indianapolis Colts 31–17.

-Harper was released by the Saints on February 12, 2014 after eight years with the team.
+Harper was released by the Saints on February 12, 2014, after eight years with the team.